chriswyatt1/Trinity_to_SVM/README.md

 **Software**

 All software are included in two docker containers directed in the conf folder.
+Docker containers mean that the operating systems is not relevant, as the code is executed in a separate docker envirinment.

-These use the following base programs:
+The repo uses the following base programs:
   - "r-base=4.1.0"
   - "r-devtools=2.4.2"
   - "python=3.7"
   - perl
   - wget

-  -
-Along with the default versions of the following R packages:
+Along with the default versions of the following R packages (given r base 4.1.0):
 BiocManager
 tximport
 tximportData